Swiss thrash Italy, Denmark beat France at ice hockey worlds

 The goals from Yasin Ehliz on a power play and another by Draisaitl settled the game midway through the last frame.

-In Group B in Bratislava, Latvia rallied from a goal down to top Austria 5-2.
+In Group B, Latvia rallied from a goal down to top Austria 5-2.

 Earlier Saturday, Kevin Fiala scored a hat trick and added an assist as Switzerland thrashed Italy 9-0 in their first game.